Fissures in the global order mean both risks and opportunities

 Solidarity with Cuba more crucial than ever

-The US is escalating its sixty-year war on Cuba.
-The Biden administration has applied new sanctions to the country and is threatening that these steps are “just the beginning.”
+The Biden administration has applied new sanctions to Cuba and is threatening that these steps are “just the beginning.”
 The media has also cranked up the anti-Cuba propaganda.
 This latest belligerence follows thousands of Cubans taking part in protests critical of the government and hundreds of thousands participating in pro-revolution demonstrations.

 The ‘new Cold War’ and the hegemony of global capitalism